jsa-research/limbus-buildgen/README.md

 ```

 ## Test
-As sea-strap.js uses mocha and should.js to perform testing, first make sure they are installed with:
+As limbus-buildgen uses mocha and should.js to perform testing, first make sure they are installed with:
 ```
 npm install -g mocha
 npm install